St. Peter at the pearly gates. Cherubs playing harps. Fluffy white clouds. These are all images people have of heaven—but what is heaven really?

 Both of these passages give us a glimpse of God’s heavenly throne.
 They tell us that while God and Jesus Christ reign on high at the heavenly throne, they are not surrounded by human beings.
 So whose voices did John hear?
 The passages in Revelation tell us that it is the angelic host that encompasses God’s throne.

-Is there a heaven?
+Is heaven real?
 Yes, but not as mankind has pictured it.
-Yes, there is a heaven, or, better put, a “heavenly throne” where God the Father and Jesus Christ reside.
+Yes, there is a real heaven, or, better put, a “heavenly throne” where God the Father and Jesus Christ reside.
 It is not a cloud-filled, harp-playing utopian destination for human beings who die.
 God’s inspired Bible tells us that our destiny is one of glory here on earth—being part of God’s family in His soon-coming Kingdom.